intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/index.rst

         **Key Features Guide**
         ^^^

-        Each guide in this section provides you with in-depth information, concepts and knowledges about BigDL-LLM key features.
+        Each guide in this section provides you with in-depth information, concepts and knowledges about IPEX-LLM key features.

         +++